Frank J. Wilstach: Career

-Newspaper Editor and Business Manager
+Newspaper editor and business manager

 In 1886, Wilstach (as editor) and his brother Claxton (as business manager) published a short-lived weekly newspaper, the Jackson Sunday Times, in Jackson, Michigan.
 It was welcomed by an established Jackson paper as "filled with bright and well written local and society gossip, in conjunction with matter of interest to Sunday readers."
 (That same paper, after the demise of the brothers' publication, described it as "a sort of semi-society organ, and as Jackson does not happen to be that sort of town it was not what might be termed a glittering success.")
 The brothers were sued by a local businessman for libel and briefly jailed, though it is unclear what was the eventual outcome of the suit.

 In the late 1880s and early 1890s, Wilstach worked as a business manager for the Sioux City Tribune in Iowa and the Oakland Tribune in California.
 His newspaper experience was said to be a factor in his later success as a press agent.